Reinforcement Learning and Consumption-Savings Behavior: Model

 The temporal difference (TD) error is defined as:

 Using the definition of \(Q(a,y,a'; \phi)\) and plugging in for utility, the flow utilities for the present period \(u(Ra+y-a')\) cancel, yielding

-I use this \(\epsilon \) to adjust \(\phi \) by gradient descent on the squared TD error.
-The temporal difference error $\epsilon$ captures the difference between agents' realized value from taking an action and agents' prior expectation of the value of the choice.
-It therefore represents the felicity ``surprise'' the agent has received from a particular choice.
-The agent uses $\epsilon$ to adjust their parameters.
-They then update their parameters \(\phi \) governing the parametric estimator as
+I use this \(\epsilon\) to adjust \(\phi\) using a semi-gradient TD step.
+Equivalently, this is gradient descent on the squared TD error treating the bootstrap target \(\max_{a''}Q(a',y',a'';\phi)\) as fixed.
+The temporal difference error \(\epsilon\) captures the difference between agents' realized value from taking an action and agents' prior expectation of the value of the choice.
+It therefore represents a kind of ``felicity'' surprise the agent has received from a particular choice.
+The parameter update is given by: